HenrySck075/PaRappaCollection/README.md

 # The PaRappa the Rapper Collection
 It's PaRappa.
 But in Unity!

-please help i literally cant code for the life of me
+There's not much else to it honestly

+Any help we can get would be greately appreciated, as we're just a small team doing this in our free time!
-if youd like to help, DM me on discord: Junimeek#5738
+If youd like to help, please friend and DM me on discord: Junimeek#5738

 ## Contributors
 - Junimeek: Sprites and audio, programming
-- pahaze: programming maybe
+- pahaze: Programming